skyluc/aws-cluster-cmd/README.md

 ## AWS credentials

 The tool needs a set of AWS credentials to be able to interact with EC2.
-The credentials have to be put in a `$HOME/.aws/credentials` like this:
+The credentials have to be put in a `$HOME/.aws/credentials` file like this:

 ```
 [default]